 Ability to integrate with existing systems

 Changing POS and stock systems is a pain.
-Ensure your kiosk provider either already integrates with your systems, or is willing to customise their software to integrate with yours.
+Ensure your kiosk provider either already integrates with your existing POS system, or is willing to customise their software to integrate with yours.
+Or choose a restaurant POS system that supports kiosks, online ordering and a host of other restaurant management features.

 Facility to take multiple payment options